wiseman-timelord/Chat-VulkanLlama/README.md

 9) When all done brainstorm any critical upgrades, but stop somewhere before it becomes fork material..

 ### FEATURES:
+* 4K-128K context multi-model support, with robust interface, use, chat or chat+instruct, models.
 * Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.
 * Interactive User Loop, features a continuous loop for real-time user interaction.
 * Intelligent Response Generation, utilizes predefined prompts to generate contextually relevant and coherent responses.